 Here are sample images taken with the Canon RF 100-500mm f/4.5-7.1L IS USM Super-Telephoto Lens.
 This lens offers an extreme range of focal lengths and built in lens stabilization for the RF mount.
+Best of all the lens is compact enough to fit in a backpack so you don’t have to worry about lugging around an additional bag (even though it includes a small bag).

 If you scroll further down in the article you can find sample video and what I liked and disliked about the lens.